 Trading portfolios include positions arising from market-making, position taking and others designated as marked-to-market.
+Non-trading portfolios include positions arising from market-making, position taking and others designated as marked-to-market.
 Non-trading portfolios include positions that primarily arise from the interest rate management of the group's retail and commercial banking assets and liabilities, financial investments designated as available for sale and held-to-maturity.

 3.2.1.
-Market risk measurement techniques As part of the management of market risk associated with the fixed-rate long-term debt As part of the management of market risk, the Bank undertakes various hedging strategies and enters into interest rate swaps to match the interest rate risk associated with the fixed-rate long-term debt instrument and loans to which the fair value option has been applied
+Market risk measurement techniques

+As part of the management of market risk, the Bank undertakes various hedging strategies and enters into interest rate swaps to match the interest rate risk associated with the fixed-rate long-term debt instrument and loans to which the fair value option has been applied.